Aatrick/Novel-Scraper/README.md

 - URL Scraping, parsing and styling (online and offline) with support for images
 - PDF parsing and styling
-- Loads next chapter when user reaches the end of the current chapter
+- Loads next chapter when user reaches the end of the current chapter (also features loading the previous chapter by scrolling from the top)
-- Downloads 100 next chapters for offline reading
+- Downloads 10 next chapters for offline reading
 - Bionic reading*
-- Library of weburls and pdfs grouped by names
+- Library of weburls and pdfs grouped by names with progress saved in between chapters
 - User-friendly interface for easy navigation

 ---